QASymphony/shell-agent-samples/jenkinsAutomation/uploadJenkinsResults/automateJunit/README.md

 ## Set up Jenkins Build Configuration:

 Note: If the Jenkins Job Name has spaces in it make sure to put the variable in quotes in the commands below.
-For example ${JOB_NAME} or %JOB_NAME% will be "${JOB_NAME}" or "%JOB_NAME" respectively.
+For example ${JOB_NAME} or %JOB_NAME% will be "${JOB_NAME}" or "%JOB_NAME%" respectively.

 ### For Mac Users (Use Execute shell):